ess-dmsc/ad-kafka-interface/ADPluginKafka_README.md

 In order to run the demo of the plugin in the `startup` (or `iocs`) directory, the module `ADSimDetector` is required as it contains features for running a simulated areaDetector.

 ## Compiling and running the example
-There are currently two sets of make files provided with the repository.
-One for use with the ESS EPICS Environment and one for use with a standard EPICS installation.

-### ESS EPICS Environment
-If the ESS EPICS Environment is available, the *EEEmakefile* should be used as an input to gnumake:

-* `cd` to the `m-epics-ADPluginKafka` directory.
-* Run gnumake (`make -f EEEmakefile`).
-* Install using gnumake (`sudo -E make -f EEEmakefile install`).

-Note that the EEE make file assumes that librdkafka is installed in the standard location (i.e. `/usr/local/`).
-If this is not the case, the file `EEEmakefile` will have to be modified so that the variables `LIBRDKAFKA_LIB_PATH` and `LIBRDKAFKA_INC_PATH`  point to the locations of the library and header files.

-#### Running an example IOC using the ESS EPICS Environment
-A simple example illustrating how the plugin works is provided in the `m-epics-ADPluginKafka/startup` directory.
-When the plugin is installed:

-* `cd` to `m-epics-ADPluginKafka/startup`.
-* Run the startup script: `iocsh -r ADPluginKafka,1.0.0-BETA -c "requireSnippet(ADPluginKafka_demo.cmd)"`.

-### Compiling and running the driver in a standard EPICS installation
 The steps shown here worked on the development machine but has been tested nowhere else.

 1. Copy the `m-epics-ADPluginKafka` directory to your `$(EPICS_MODULES_PATH)/areaDetector` directory.